bbauska/JS-CellarDoor/README.md

 }
 ```

-<h3>Explanation
+<h3>Explanation</h3>

 This solution is a bit more complicated, but it doesn't use regular expressions.

 - Use the `indexOf` method to check if the email address contains the "@" symbol.
-If it doesn't, it returns `false`.
+If it doesn't,
+  it returns `false`.
 - Use the `split` method to split the email address into two parts: the local part and the domain.
   We use destructuring to assign the two parts to variables.
 - Check if the local part is empty or if the domain is less than three characters long.
+If either
-If either of these conditions is true, we return `false`.
+  of these conditions is true, we return `false`.
   Split the domain into parts using the `split` method.
-We check if the domain has at least two parts and if the last part is at least two characters long.
+We check if the domain has at least two
+  parts and if the last part is at least two characters long.
 - If either of these conditions is false, return `false`.

 Finally, if none of the conditions are false, we return `true`.

 </details>

-<h3>Test Cases
+<h3>Test Cases</h3>

 ```js
 test('Valid Email Addresses', () => {